Memory Savings at What Cost? A Study of Alternatives to Backpropagation: Empirical Evaluation

 \section{Empirical Evaluation}

-In this section, we corroborate our theoretical findings with empirical experiments that systematically compare the variants of backpropagation (BP), forward-mode automatic differentiation (\fmad), and zero-order (ZO) optimization.
+This section empirically compares the variants of BP, \fmad, and ZO optimization.
 We evaluate these methods across multiple axes, including (a)~accuracy, (b)~wallclock convergence time, (c)~memory consumption, and (d)~computation cost.
 For each of these dimensions, we also examine how different variance reduction strategies affect performance.
+Last but not least, we empirically show that variance reduction methods and adaptive optimizers fail to make \fmad and ZO converge reliably.